Colombia–Germany relations

-On the diplomatic level, Colombia–Germany relations have existed since 1872 and thus for more than 140 years.
+Colombia–Germany relations are the historical and bilateral relations of the Republic of Colombia and the Federal Republic of Germany since 1872 and thus for more than 140 years.
+Both countries are members of the World Trade Organitation and the United Nations.

 History

 The German conquistador Ambrosius Ehinger died at Chinácota in Colombia in 1533.

 In 1889, Leo S. Kopp, a native of Offenbach, Germany, founded Sociedad Kopp's German Brewery, now known as Bavaria Brewery., the largest brewery in Colombia.
 In 1919, the German-Colombian Airline (Sociedad Colombo Alemana de Transportes/SCADTA) was founded as the second oldest airline in the world still in existence.
 Its successor, Avianca, is today the largest Colombian airline.

 During World War II, Colombia – after massive pressure from the US – was one of the last Latin American countries to declare war on Germany on 27 November 1943.
 The declaration of war did not have military consequences, but it did allow for the confiscation of property from Germans.

 After the war, relations were initially resumed as trade relations.
 In early 1949, the Bank deutscher Länder and the Colombian Central Bank agreed that Colombia would deliver coffee (worth US$4 million), bananas (worth US$3 million), and tobacco (worth US$2 million), among other goods, to the Trizone from 1 July 1949, to 30 June 1950, and that this was to be settled with the delivery of German machinery and vehicles.

 According to the German Foreign Office, "friendly and increasingly close relations" have existed between the two countries for a long time.